 The spine conference consists of three components:

 - Case presentations.
-This conference topic is held the first Wednesday of every month.
+This conference topic is held the second Wednesday of every month.
 Each fellow will present unique and interesting cases relating to the spine.

 - Core curriculum lectures.
-This conference is held one to two Wednesdays a month.
+This conference is held one Wednesday a month.
 The fellow is given a list of core curriculum topics and will select two to three topics on which to prepare a didactic presentation.